OSH Answers Fact Sheets

 Chronic obstructive pulmonary (or lung) diseases (COPD or COLD) refer to a group of diseases in which there is insufficient flow of air into or out of the lungs.
 Chronic obstructive pulmonary diseases include primarily of chronic bronchitis, emphysema, and asthma.
 Patients may experience various symptoms like shortness of breath that gets worse over time (e.g., several years), chronic coughing, and obstructed airways under some conditions.

 There is a lot of debate within the medical profession over the terminology and diagnostic criteria defining each of the diseases in the chronic obstructive pulmonary (or lung) disease (COPD or COLD) group.
-It may be difficult, for example, to diagnose a patient's disease as chronic bronchitis, emphysema, or a combination of the two.
+It may be difficult to diagnose a patient's disease as chronic bronchitis, emphysema, or a combination of the two.
 This lack of agreement has led to much confusion regarding the cause of these diseases, the damage they produce, their prognosis (probable outcome) and their prevalence.
-COPD is a common illness in Canada and affects at least 4.4% of adults and is the fourth leading cause of death.
-COPD tends to be most common in older people (over 60).
+COPD is a common illness in Canada and affects at least 4% of adults and is the fourth leading cause of death.

 Chronic bronchitis refers to the condition in which there is chronic, excessive mucous secretion in the bronchial tree.
 Bronchitis is an inflammation of the lining of the bronchial tubes (bronchi) that go from the end of the trachea (windpipe) to the right and left lobes of the lungs.
 When the bronchi are inflamed they can swell (i.e., the diameter decreases) and produce excessive amounts of sputum (mucous or phlegm) that is expectorated (coughed up and spit out).
 The swelling and excessive mucous in the bronchi and branching bronchioles cause a decrease in air flow.